Hub services and programs are free to Lafayette students.

 Supplemental Instruction

 Supplemental Instruction (SI) is a student-led, collaborative learning opportunity available for many academically demanding courses.
 Supplemental Instruction is designed to assist students to integrate WHAT to learn with HOW to learn.
+Supplemental Instruction Sessions are facilitated by leaders attending the course they support collaborating with course faculty when considering course content.
 For this reason, SI is the preferred support option for courses in which it is offered.
-The SI course schedule can be found below and in TracCloud.
+If the course has SI associated with it, the schedule can be found in TracCloud.

 Mentored Study Groups (MSGs)

 As a means to provide structured support to second-tier gateway courses, the Mentored Study Group program began in the spring 2015 semester.
-Since that time it has grown to include specific courses in math, engineering, chemistry, and economics departments.
+Since that time, it has grown to include specific courses in math, engineering, chemistry, and economics departments.
 The MSG model is based on principles that have proven efficacy in enhancing the learning of complex subject matter, increasing understanding of difficult material, instilling confidence in mastery of the material, and improving exam grades.
 MSGs are facilitated by upper-class students who work closely with course professors to ensure Mentored Study Group leaders are well prepared to explain complex course topics.
-The MSG schedule by course is listed below and can be found in TracCloud.
+If a course has an MSG for support, the session schedule is posted in TracCloud.

 Drop-in Labs